Yowara Station: Layout

 The station consists of two side platforms serving two tracks at grade with a siding.
 The station building is a simple wooden structure with a tile roof and is located at a slightly higher level than the platforms and tracks.
 It is unstaffed and serves only as a waiting room.
 After the ticket gate, a short flight of steps leads down to a side platform.
 Access to the opposite side platform is by means of a level crossing.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases.
 The first major phase of expansion added 28.5 km of track and several stations, reaching Yowara, which opened as the new northern terminus on 15 April 1935.
+Freight operations were discontinued in 1960.
 On 8 May 1963, the route was designated the Nichinan Line on 8 May 1963.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.